About Dr. Javier Santander

 Funding: NSERC-Discovery, Genome Canada RP3, Ocean Frontiers Institute, Research and Development Corporation of Newfoundland and Labrador, MUN-Seed Funds, FONDECYT-Chile, COPEC-UC-Chile.

 The fundamental aspects of my research program are related to the study of molecular mechanisms utilized by bacterial pathogens to hijack the fish immune system.
 In the context of pathogenesis, I have been exploring the mechanisms of iron acquisition and how these mechanisms are regulated.
 Iron is an essential element for bacterial pathogens, and during infection, there is a battle between the host and the pathogens for this element.
-Bacteria tightly regulate the acquisition of iron since in high concentrations this element become toxic.
+Bacteria tightly regulate the acquisition of iron since in high concentrations this element becomes toxic.
 I have discovered the iron acquisition mechanisms of Edwardsiella ictaluri (Santander et al., 2012) and Flavobacterium columnare (Guang et al., 2013), both freshwater bacterial pathogens of fish.
 Currently, I am exploring the iron acquisition mechanisms of marine bacterial pathogens of fish, including Piscirickettsia salmonis (Almarza et al., 2016), Aeromonas salmonicida (Chakraborty et al., 2018), Moretiella viscosa, Vibrio anguillarum (Vasquez et al., 2018), and other aquatic pathogens.

 Genomics and bioinformatics are transversal tools that serve for pathogenesis and evolution studies.
-In this context, we have sequenced and assembled the genome of several strains of Aeromonas salmonicida (Valderrama et al., 2017) and other bacterial pathogens (Ayala et al., 2017; Retamales et al., 2017; Vasquez et al., 2018), and currently we are exploring aspects of virulence evolution (Hossain et al., 2019).
+In this context, we have sequenced and assembled the genome of several strains of Aeromonas salmonicida (Valderrama et al., 2017) and other bacterial pathogens (Ayala et al., 2017; Retamales et al., 2017; Vasquez et al., 2018), and currently, we are exploring aspects of virulence evolution (Hossain et al., 2019).
 These genomes are serving as a reference for current transcriptomics studies.

 Since non-condign RNAs (ncRNAs) play a role in bacterial pathogenesis, using bioinformatics tools we have predicted the ncRNA repertoire of P. salmonis (Segovia et al., 2018), A. salmonicida (Segovia et al. in preparation) and other bacterial pathogens of fish.